 Smart thermostats offer a range of features that other types of thermostats do not.
-These features are designed to make it easier to adjust your home’s temperature, and will save energy and money on your utility bills each month.
+These green, cost saving features are designed to make it easier to adjust your home’s temperature, and will save energy and money on your utility bills each month. ?

 Knowing the different ways that a smart thermostat can help you save energy and money at the same time can help you understand why you should consider installing one in your home.

 What is a Smart Thermostat?

 A smart thermostat is any type of programmable thermostat that contains features that automate its settings.
 This means that they will make use of sensors, the internet, and other features to set the heating or cooling in your home as necessary.

 This is more than a simple programmable thermostat, as smart thermostats can alter their programming on their own to increase their efficiency.
 For example, some models of smart thermostats will be able to tell if you are in the house.
 If your home is empty, they will turn the furnace down or off, allowing you to be more green and reduce your carbon footprint.?